 Turning it into a printing plate

-When the cement is dry cut up the sheet and and glue it onto a firm base plate, eg mountboard.
+When the cement is dry cut up the sheet then glue it onto a firm base plate, eg mountboard.
 Paint pva onto the back of the fabric and make sure it is well soaked in, also paint glue your board.
 Press the fabric with cement on it down well and stretch and hold it in tension as it starts to dry to open up the cracks.
 Pay attention to the edges to make sure they are well stuck down.

 Let it dry completely.

 Sand the whole surface to remove sharp points, smooth the rough texture and even the surface up.
+If you paint gesso over it this will help to fill larger cracks, sand this when dry.

 Finish with a coat or two of thinned pva to smooth the surface and lighten the texture when printing as intaglio.
 Seal with shellac to prevent the pva sticking to your printing paper in the press.